389COM: Games and Open Source - Part 2

 - Amazon particulerly have made it easy for writers to get their work published

-electronically, so it is increasingly fashionable to do this, bypassing the
+electronically, so it is increasingly fashionable to do this.

 Writing - 7